syncfusion-content/maui-docs/MAUI/ProgressBar/getting-started.md

 ## Initializing progress bar

-Create an instance for the progress bar control, and add it as content.The progress bar control has two variants: SfLinearProgressBar and SfCircularProgressBar.
+Create an instance for the progress bar control, and add it as content.
+The progress bar control has two variants: SfLinearProgressBar and SfCircularProgressBar.
 Each renders the progress in its own shape, such as rectangle and circle, respectively.
 Initialize both the progress bars with a progress value using the Progress property as demonstrated in the following code sample.

 {% tabs %}